SolidMechanicsCoupledTheories/example_codes/README.md

 If you use these codes in your own research, cite both of the following:

-E. Stewart and L. Anand.
+E. M. Stewart and L. Anand.
 Example codes for coupled theories in solid mechanics, 2023.
 URL https://github.com/SolidMechanicsCoupledTheories/example_codes.

 L. Anand. _Introduction to coupled theories in solid mechanics_.
 2023, in preparation.